Can I Eat Expired Lingonberry?

 Can I eat Lingonberry that has been at room temperature for several hours?

-If Lingonberry has been at room temperature for more than 2 hours, it's best to discard it to prevent foodborne illness.
+If Lingonberry has been at room temperature for more than 2 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly at room temperature, increasing the risk of contamination.

 How long after opening can I safely consume Lingonberry?